Does Your Child Have Issues With Their Vision?

 What Signs Should You Look for in Your Child?

-Here are some signs that your child might have eye problems and that you need to visit a pediatric eye doctor:
+Here are some signs that your child might have eye problems, such as eye turns or difficulty with tracking objects, and that you need to book a children eye exam or kid eye exam:

 • Needing to sit very close to the TV